bardin-lab/readtagger/README.rst

     readtagger --tag_file a.bam --annotate_with b.bam ----output_file output.bam

-This will by default tag reads with the RD, RR, MD and MR tags, where the RD tag has detail mapping information for the current read, while the MD tag has the information for the mate.
-RR and MR contain the aligned reference (i.e chromosome).
+This will by default tag reads with the AD, AR, BD and BR tags, where the AD tag has detail mapping information for the current read, while the BD tag has the information for the mate.
+AR and BR contain the aligned reference (i.e chromosome).
 The first letter can be changed on a per-file basis by appending ":first\_letter\_read:first\_letter\_mate" to the file path.
 To change the above example into X for the read and Y